BlockchainCommons/WIPs-IETF-draft-envelope/draft-mcnally-envelope.md

 * CBOR Diagnostic Notation
 * CBOR hex

 These examples may be used as test vectors.
-In addition, each subsection starts with the reference implementation envelope CLI command line needed to generate the envelope being formatted.
+In addition, each subsection starts with the envelope command line {{ENVELOPE-CLI}} needed to generate the envelope being formatted.

 ## Leaf Case